 Setting a tROAS only works for businesses that carry a dollar-value revenue.
 It won't work for any free products, including digital products and tools.
 This means that it's important for Google Ads to be recording revenue that comes in from purchases.

-In the Google Ads dashboard, if your "conversions" metric is >1, but your "Conversion value" metric is not reflecting the true value of the goods bought, then your product prices aren't linked to Google Ads.
+In the Google Ads dashboard, if your "conversions" metric is >1, but your "Conversion value" metric does not reflect the true value of the goods bought, then your product prices aren't linked to Google Ads.
 Make sure Google is recording the actual conversion value of a sale.

 To fix this, go to Tools & Settings -> Conversions -> Purchases -> Edit Settings.
 Make sure your "Value" is set to "Use different values.
 If there's no value, use £1 (or any other number you want to put).